Gillian Anderson: Relationships and children

 Anderson married her first husband, Clyde Klotz, an X-Files assistant art director, on New Year's Day 1994, in Hawaii in a Buddhist ceremony.
-Their daughter, Piper Maru, was born on September 25, 1994.
-Show-runner Chris Carter, Piper's godfather, named an X-Files episode after her.
+Their daughter was born on September 25, 1994.
+The series' creator, Chris Carter, Piper's godfather, named an X-Files episode after her.
 Anderson and Klotz divorced in 1997.
 On December 29, 2004, Anderson married Julian Ozanne, a documentarian, on Lamu Island, off the coast of Kenya.
 Anderson announced their separation on April 21, 2006.
-Anderson and former partner, businessman Mark Griffiths, have two children.
+Anderson and former partner, businessman Mark Griffiths, have two sons.
 She ended their relationship in 2012.